 It’s January!
 And with it comes a new and exciting growing season in the garden.
 True, March and April are months when things start happening, but nature is always up to something!
 New shoots are appearing and you might have even spotted the snowdrops and crocus making their way through.
-So, what can we do at this time while we wait for longer and warmer days?
+So, what can we do in the garden in January while we wait for longer and warmer days?

 - Prune Wisteria, rose bushes and plant bare root roses.